-While researching Chimney King’s Chimney Crown used in this year’s The New American Remodel, we had the pleasure of speaking with Derek Lidstrom, the President and Founder of Chimney King.
+While researching Chimney King’s Chimney Crown used in the 2022 New American Remodel, we had the pleasure of speaking with Derek Lidstrom, the President and Founder of Chimney King.
 This article stems from our enlightening conversation, as a means to educate homeowners on chimney fires, proper chimney care, the risks of prefabricated fireplaces and the importance of well-fitting, quality chimney shrouds.

 Table of Contents